YEASIN49/Hyperledger-Fabric-Fabcar/README.md

-# Hyperledger Fabric Part - 2
+# Hyperledger Fabric Part - Application

 From the last lab, we created our dev environment and used test network and interact with an application called fabcar.
 Today we will extend our knowledge by understanding the inner mechanism of fabcar and finally we will see how we can integrate frontend with our fabcar application.
 Finally we will use it from our browser.